Danxuan-Liu/diversification-code/Experiment_comments/readme.txt

 ------------------------------------
 Original dataset:

-Now the file "data" and "Comments" are empty.
+Create the new empty folders "data" and "Comments".
+Now the folders "data" and "Comments" are empty.

 ------------------------------------
 Operate dataset: